shikhar/eskka/README.md

 ## installation

 Head to [Releases](https://github.com/shikhar/eskka/releases) on github.
+Be sure to check the Elaticsearch version compatibility note for each release.

 ### pre-packaged